Fasting and Oral Health: Expert Tips for a Fresh Smile

 Fasting is observed across cultures for religious, health, and lifestyle reasons.
-While it offers spiritual and wellness benefits, it can also impact your oral health – both positively and negatively.
+While it offers spiritual and wellness benefits, it can also impact your dental health – both positively and negatively.

-This blog examines the latest scientific insights into how fasting affects oral health.
-It also offers expert tips from our Oral Hygiene Advisor, Dirna Grobbelaar, to help you maintain a healthy smile and fresh breath when you fast.
+This blog examines the latest scientific insights into how it affects oral well-being.
+It also offers expert tips from our Oral Hygiene Advisor, Dirna Grobbelaar, to help you maintain a healthy smile and fresh breath.

 How Fasting Affects Your Oral Health

-Fasting can affect oral health in several ways.
+It can affect oral hygiene in several ways.
 In the short term, fasting can reduce saliva flow, leading to bad breath, dry mouth and an increased risk of plaque buildup.
-However, in the long term, research suggests fasting may support gum health and reduce inflammation.
+However, in the long term, research suggests it may support gum health and reduce inflammation.

 Fasting and Bad Breath